Help Prevent Sewage Spills

 Don’t put fats, oils, grease, paper towels (NOT even flushable wipes) down the drain.
 These substances clog both your plumbing and the sewer system, causing backups.

-Pour cooled fats, oils and grease into a can with a lid, or mix it with an absorbent material such as cat litter or coffeee grounds and put it in the trash.
+Pour cooled fats, oils, and grease into a can with a lid, or mix it with an absorbent material such as cat litter or coffee grounds and put it in the trash.